 Development standards may pose a constraint if they place an undue burden on development or make development less feasible in a jurisdiction.
 For instance, a survey of peer city and county standards demonstrate that maximum building heights in multifamily zones are higher in Compton, Torrance and unincorporated areas of Los Angeles County than is allowed in Carson.
 Further, during stakeholder outreach, developers indicated that Carson's private open space requirements were excessive.
 Affordable housing developers also indicated that additional density allowances would help facilitate the development of affordable housing.
 Differences in standards can make development of higher density multifamily buildings, which tend to be more affordable, less attractive.

 However, Carson's standards have not hindered the development of housing at any income level.
-Chart 4-1 highlights building permits as a proportion of RHNA between 2014 and 2020, showing that development in Carson has been on par with or better than that of the neighboring jurisdiction of Long Beach.
-During this period, Carson has permitted 178 low- and very low-income units, 240 moderateincome units, and 895 above moderate-income units.
+The City has developed several hundred housing units, including in four-story developments along West Carson Street and Avalon Boulevard, at densities averaging about 50 units per acre.
+Chart 4-1 highlights building permits as a proportion of RHNA between 2014 and 2020, showing that development in Carson has been on par with or better than that of the neighboring jurisdiction of Long Beach and the county.
+During this period, Carson has permitted 178 low- and very-low-income units, 240 moderate-income units, and 895 above moderate-above-moderate-income units.